The Matrix Reloaded: Plot

-Six months after the events of The Matrix, Neo and Trinity are now romantically involved.
+Six months after escaping the Matrix, Neo and Trinity are now romantically involved.
 Morpheus receives a message from Captain Niobe of the Logos calling an emergency meeting of all ships of Zion.
 An army of Sentinels is tunneling towards Zion and will reach it within 72 hours.
 Commander Lock orders all ships to return to Zion to prepare, but Morpheus asks one ship to remain to contact the Oracle.
-Within the Matrix, the lone ship's crew is encountered by the former Agent Smith, who copies himself over the body of crew member Bane and uses the phone line to leave the Matrix.
+But within the Matrix, Bane, a member of the crew, encounters the former Agent Smith.
+Smith forcibly overwrites his mind, effectively killing him and possessing his body.
+Thus able to enter the real world, he exits the Matrix.

 In Zion, Morpheus announces the news of the advancing machines.
 The Nebuchadnezzar leaves Zion and enters the Matrix, where Neo meets the Oracle's bodyguard Seraph, who leads him to her.
 The Oracle reveals that she is part of the Matrix and instructs Neo to reach its Source with the help of the Keymaker.
-As the Oracle departs, Smith appears, telling Neo that after being defeated by him, he became a rogue program.
+As the Oracle departs, Smith appears, telling Neo that he became a rogue program after being defeated by him.
 He demonstrates his ability to clone himself over other inhabitants of the Matrix, including the new upgraded Agents.
 He tries to take over Neo's body but fails, prompting a battle between Neo and many copies of Smith.
 Neo defends himself, but is forced to retreat.

 Neo, Morpheus, and Trinity visit the Merovingian, who is imprisoning the Keymaker.
 The Merovingian, a rogue program with his own agenda, refuses to let him go.
 His wife Persephone, seeking revenge on her husband for his infidelity, leads the trio to the Keymaker.
 Morpheus, Trinity, and the Keymaker flee while Neo holds off the Merovingian's henchmen.
 Morpheus and Trinity try to escape with the Keymaker, pursued by several Agents and the Merovingian's chief henchmen, the Twins.
 After a long chase, Trinity escapes, Morpheus defeats the Twins, and Neo saves Morpheus and the Keymaker from Agent Johnson.